huncholane/kickstart/1_sorting_algorithms/leetcode/23_merge_k_sorted_lists/README.md

   - Pop the heap until empty and update the pointer
   - Return next from the dummy node
 - Can do it in place will try that later

+## Solution 2 - O(nlogk) Heap

+- Make an array containing the head for each of the k lists O(k)
+- Initialize a min heap on the array O(k)
+- Make a dummy node pointer
+- Make a tmp node pointer to dummy
+- Loop until the heap is empty and pop the node and push its next if it has one
+- Return dummy.next